 Getting Senegalese twists doesn’t mean you have to give up fauxhawks.
 Check out this bold, front-twisted knot and ponytail combo for a fauxhawk-esque style.
 Bonus points if you add charms to complete the look.

 Love length but you don’t want to go for an ankle-grazing Rapunzel look?
 Go halfway and choose hip-length Senegalese twists.
 Smaller twists look refined and highlight your length.
+For added shine, O'Connor recommends sleeping on a silk pillowcase.

 Medium Twists with Baby Hairs